weronikagutfeter/Rat-in-A-Cage/README.md

 # Rat-in-A-Cage

+Library for mouse movement classification for malicious activity detection.

-All valid codes are in datasets/preliminary
+Libary is under construction.
+All valid codes are in datasets/preliminary.